-Budgeted cost: £ 9500
+Budgeted cost: £ 18,000

 Activity Evidence that supports this approach Challenge number(s) addressed We will provide additional hours each week for Emotional Literacy Support Assistant (ELSA) to provide support/advice/counselling for children who require this on a short or long term basis.
 Our ELSA will support a range of pupil needs such as bereavement and home issues as well as meeting regularly with our most vulnerable pupils. £2500 Social and Emotional Learning. +4 months.
-Moderate impact for very low cost, based on extensive evidence 3,5 We will subsidise swimming lessons.
+Moderate impact for very low cost, based on extensive evidence 3,5 Provide an additional Early Years Apprentice during the 2024/25 academic year into the 2025/26 academic to support with the increased level of needs presented by our youngest pupils as they join the school. £10000 Social and Emotional Learning. +4 months.
+Moderate impact for very low cost, based on extensive evidence 1,2,3,7 We will subsidise swimming lessons.
 From Y1 all children take part in swimming lessons throughout their time at the school.
-All pupils' lessons are subsidised by the school and a proportionate but more affordable contribution will be requested from families with children eligible for Pupil Premium. £3000 Sports Participation +2 Months.
+All pupils' lessons are subsidised by the school and a proportionate but more affordable contribution will be requested from families with children eligible for Pupil Premium. £2000 Sports Participation +2 Months.
 Moderate impact for moderate cost based on moderate evidence 6 We will subsidise the cost of all visits and visitors to school.
 We want all of our pupils to share in a range of experiences that will support and enhance their learning.
-By subsidising visits and visitors we ensure that no child misses out on these experiences even when limited contributions have been received. £2500 Arts participation + 2 Months Low impact for low cost, based on moderate evidence.
+By subsidising visits and visitors we ensure that no child misses out on these experiences even when limited contributions have been received. £2000 Arts participation + 2 Months Low impact for low cost, based on moderate evidence.
 6 We plan to subsidise the cost of the annual Y4 residential visit to ensure that it is affordable for all families.
 Families of disadvantaged pupils will be asked to make proportionally lower contributions towards the cost of the visit. £1000 Social and emotional learning + 4 Months.
 Moderate impact for very low cost, based on extensive evidence.
 Outdoor adventure learning + 3 Months.
 Moderate impact for moderate cost.
 6 We will subsidise a Breakfast Club in order to offer affordable access for all including free access if the need arises.
 We will offer daily subsidised After School activities ensuring that they are affordable for all families. £500 After school programmes. + 2 Months.
 Low impact for high cost, based on limited evidence.
 3,6

-Total budgeted cost: £ 46,560 (2023-24)
+Total budgeted cost: £ 53,000 (2024-25)